DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     ~~~~~~~~~~~~~~~~~

     A list of strings of record fields belonging to the PV (e.g. ["EGU", "PREC"])
-    to be saved to and loaded from a backup file, empty by default.
+    to be saved to and loaded from a backup file.
+Empty by default.

 For all of these functions any EPICS database field can be assigned a value by